kodecocodes/english-style-guide/README.md

 **terminal**
 OS X includes a terminal emulator program called _Terminal_.
 Generally speaking, use lowercase _terminal_ unless you omit the article:

+**top shelf**
+No definite consensus on this one from Apple (Top Shelf is used as well); the top area of the tvOS Home Screen.

 _Correct:_ close the terminal
 _Correct:_ open a terminal window
 _Correct:_ use the terminal command